-In Figure 1, we illustrate the lensing effect on an intrinsic Schechter distribution given by Equation (1) for sources at different redshifts.
-In all our results, we fix $\alpha = -1.0$ and $n^ = 5 \times 10^3 \text{ deg}^{-2}$.
-Changing to $\alpha = -1.5$ does not have a significant effect; while it matches the faint end behavior of dn/dS for the model of Lagache et al. (2004), we preferred to use $\alpha = -1.0$ since this better fits the number counts at shorter wavelengths.
-With these parameter values, our counts are lower than the model of Lagache et al. (2004) at all S, which also ensures that the total flux does not exceed the CIB (Dwek et al. 1998).
+In Fig. 1 we illustrate the lensing effect on an intrinsic Schechter function distribution given by Eq.
+1 for sources at different redshifts.
+In all results presented here, we fix $\alpha = -1.0$ and $n^ = 5 \times 10^3 \text{ deg}^{-2}$.
+Changing to $\alpha = -1.5$ does not have a significant effect - while it matches the faint end behavior of dn/dS for the model of Lagache et al. (2004), we preferred to use $\alpha = -1.0$ since this fits better the number counts at shorter wavelengths.
+With these parameter values, our counts are lower than the model of Lagache et al. (2004) at all S, which also ensures that the total flux does not exceed the CIB (Dwek et al. 1998; Fixsen et al. 1998).

-Figure 2 illustrates our main results: we show predicted number counts that include lensing (gray bands), assuming galaxies at $z_s = 3.0$, along with measured number counts from submm surveys at different wavelengths.
-As indicated in the panels, these are BLAST at $\lambda = 500 \ \mu m$ (Devlin et al. 2009), SCUBA at $\lambda = 850 \ \mu m$ (Coppin et al. 2006), AzTEC at 1.1 mm (Austermann et al. 2010), and SPT dusty submm galaxies at $\lambda = 1.4$ mm and 2.0 mm (Vieira et al. 2009).
-In all of our results, the SPT number counts correspond to those of Vieira et al. (2009), after removing both synchrotron emission galaxies as well as low-redshift galaxies that have matches with galaxies in the Infrared Astronomy Satellite (IRAS) survey (Moshir et al. 1992; Fisher et al. 1995; Oliver et al. 1996).
+Fig. 2 illustrates our main results: we show predicted number counts that include lensing (gray bands), assuming galaxies at $z_s = 3.0$, along with measured number counts from submm surveys at different wavelengths.
+As indicated in the panels, these are: BLAST at $\lambda = 500 \ \mu m$ (Devlin et al. 2009), SCUBA at $\lambda = 850 \ \mu m$ (Coppin et al. 2006), AzTEC at 1.1 mm (Austermann et al. 2010) and SPT dusty submm galaxies at $\lambda = 1.4$ mm and 2.0 mm (Vieira et al. 2009).
+In all our results, the SPT number counts correspond to those of Vieira et al. (2009), after removing both synchrotron emission galaxies as well as low-redshift galaxies that have matches with galaxies in the Infrared Astronomy Satellite survey (IRAS, Moshir et al. 1992; Fisher et al. 1995; Oliver et al. 1996).
 Predictions are shown by bands rather than curves to reflect the uncertainties in the model as discussed below.
+The intrinsic luminosity function is the Schechter function described above.
 All the data sets can be fit by changing the single parameter S^ once lensing magnification is included.
 This remarkable result implies that, within the measurement and theoretical uncertainties, a single high-z population of galaxies is sufficient to describe all the observations.
-The high-flux measurements of BLAST and SPT are fit by highly magnified galaxies-if these counts were dominated by a population of a different galaxy type, it would be a coincidence that their relative counts fit the same scaling with wavelength as the fainter (normal) population.
-Finally, we also show a prediction for MUSTANG at 3.3 mm (Mason et al. 2006), which has begun operating on the Green Bank Telescope.
+The high flux measurements of BLAST and SPT are fit by highly magnified galaxies - if these counts were dominated by a population of a different galaxy type, it would be a co-